There are many benefits to having a public roadmap. However, finding good public product roadmap examples can be hard.

-They key explains the color tags used in the roadmap layout, and makes finding relevant information easier by filtering.
+The key explained the color tags used in the roadmap layout and made finding relevant information easier by filtering.

-Even though the roadmap is pretty straightforward, there’s also an explanation in the “how does this board work?” card.
+Even though the roadmap is pretty straightforward, there is also an explanation in the “how does this board work?” card.

-This means that there won’t be any confusion with which status really means what, or what stage something is in.
+This eliminates any potential confusion with which status really means what, or what stage something is in.

 Option to send feature requests

-Brownie points go to the “send us a feature request” card in the first column.
+Brownie points go to the “Your feature request” card in the first column.

 Many people get inspired to submit their own ideas when looking at public roadmaps.
 If the option to do so isn’t in easy reach, it means extra effort for the user.
-Extra effort often means they’ll give up.
+The extra effort often means they’ll give up.

 Trello isn’t the best place to integrate feedback forms or pop-ups into.
-Buffer has solved this by adding the link to a submit request form.
-It’s in a clearly marked card on the board.
+SocialBee has solved this by adding this card with their email.
+They also encourage users to leave comments on the card.

 Votes and comments

-Buffer isn’t using Trello to just inform their users about the roadmap.
-They’ve enabled comments and votes on cards, and actually engage with users in these sections.
+SocialBee isn’t using Trello to just inform their users about new features.
+They’ve enabled comments and votes on cards, and they actually engage with users in these sections.

 You can start out by just having your roadmap viewable in general.
 However, for maximum input and extra context, we suggest that you create a place for discussion, regardless of the tool you use.